Wales has produced some of the very finest players to have graced the Premier League over the years.

 Hartson made 154 appearances in England's top flight, scoring 54 goals in spells with Arsenal, West Ham, whom he saved from relegation alongside Paul Kitson during 1996/97, Wimbledon and Coventry City.

 Believe it or not, James Collins played in the Premier League for 13 seasons in a row between 2005 and 2018.

 He joined West Ham in 2005, but after struggling to nail down a starting spot, departed for Aston Villa four years later.
 Collins would later return to the capital and would feature more regularly for the Hammers, eventually ending his top flight career with 279 appearances.

 13. Joe Allen

-Allen's stellar performances in the heart of the midfield saw him earn himself a move to Liverpool in the summer of 2012.
-But as the player himself would later admit, the 'Welsh Xavi' nickname did him no favours in his efforts to succeed at Anfield.
+Joe Allen's sparking performances for Swansea earned a surprise move to Liverpool in the summer of 2012, though he'd later admit that the nickname the 'Welsh Xavi' did him no favours in his attempt to succeed at Anfield.

 12. Ashley Williams

 Tough, no-nonsense tackling, Ashley Williams was a nightmare defender to play against at his peak.

 After joining Swansea City in 2008, Williams guided the club to Premier League promotion for the first time in 2011 - with his reliability and leadership qualities leading to many calls for interest from the 'big six'.